P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

     - Grim orders further attacks
 2. Border inspection
     - Prince Tybalt visits a border outpost for inspection
-    - Ruby Dusk attacks the outpost
+    - Ruby Dusk attacks the outpost (sent by Sidney)
     - Grim Informs Tybalt, that Ruby Dusk started a war
     - Prince Tybalt holds off the attack for a while
     - Prince Tybalt runs away, goes to capital to talk with King Ludwig